prurigro/hypothetical/readme.md

 * `gulp`: Update the compiled javascript and css in `public/js` and `public/css`, and copy fonts to `public/fonts`.
 * `gulp --production`: Does the same as `gulp` except the compiled javascript and css is minified, and console logging is removed from the javascript (good for production deployments).
-* `gulp default watch`: Does the same as `gulp` but continues running to watch for changes to files so it can recompile updated assets and reload them in the browser using BrowserSync (good for development environments).
+* `gulp default watch`: Does the same as `gulp` but continues running to watch for changes to files so it can recompile updated assets and reload them in the browser using Browsersync (good for development environments).

 **NOTE**: If `gulp` isn't installed globally or its version is less than `4`, you should use the version included in `node_modules` by running `"$(npm bin)/gulp"` in place of the `gulp` command.

-### BrowserSync
+### Browsersync

-BrowserSync is used to keep the browser in sync with your code when running the `watch` task with gulp.
+Browsersync is used to keep the browser in sync with your code when running the `watch` task with gulp.

 ## Public